vanessa-harmon/AstralAutoHaven/README.md

     Create an a salesperson
     Show a list of salesperson history

-* Inventory was a shared responsibility between teammates.
+* Shared Responsibilities - Inventory

     Show a list of manufacturers
     Create a manufacturer